-The Augustana Chamber Orchestra joins Opera@Augustana and the Jenny Lind Vocal Ensemble in a performance of "Brundibár," a children's opera by Jewish Czech composer Hans Krása.
+OperX Ensemble is joined by the Augustana Chamber Orchestra and the Jenny Lind Vocal Ensemble in a performance of "Brundibár," a children's opera by Jewish Czech composer Hans Krása.

 "Brundibár" was written in 1938 but was not performed until 1942 when it premiered at the Vinohrady Jewish Boy’s Orphanage in the Prague ghetto.